It is important to build an excellent educational foundation for your child’s learning. To do…

-Parents, experts, and educators are beginning to realize career advice should not wait until children reach their teen years.
-Career advice as young as primary can set a child on the path to success, raise aspirations, help children value education, and prepare them for the workplace.
-This article will present some of the advantages of providing career advice to children as young as primary.
+Parents, experts, and educators are beginning to realise career advice should not wait until children reach their teen years.
+Career advice for children as young as primary can set a child on the path to success, raise aspirations, help children value education, and prepare them for the workplace.
+This article will present some of the advantages of providing career advice to children as young as those at primary school.

 Research suggests that many children have very high aspirations by age eleven, 75% saying they want to go to university.
 Primary career advice can build on this by explaining the type of jobs they have will make a difference in their adult lifestyles, from what car they drive to the holidays they will have.

 The English program aims to challenge some of the “negative stereotyping” that leads some children from poorer backgrounds to believe that universities and certain careers are out of reach for them.
 All countries have homes where no family members have a university education, and these children benefit tremendously from career advice during their primary years.
 Additionally, neighbourhoods with gangs and drugs need to have barriers to social mobility broken down and career advice can help do so.

 The English program gives primary students a glimpse of what it is like working and learning in adulthood.
 At ages eight and nine, they are asked to “realistically” consider which careers they are interested in and are taught that employers value team players, conscientious workers, and employees who are good at problem solving.

 In an effort to get them to think “realistically” about their career prospects, children aged 10 write a CV listing the talents and characteristics they possess that are useful in the workplace, including their Excel and PowerPoint skills, punctuality record, interests, and any certificates they have for music, sports, or academic success.